DaniDiazTech/Github-automation/README.md

 * Implement License choose, since the default license is always the MIT license
 * Find a more secure way to use the token
 * Make it usable in Windows.
 * Implement a text editor choice in installation process.
+(Done)